noname-ok/TravelLens/USER_FEEDBACK.md

 TravelLens was tested with **10 real users** across three phases: internal team (3), friends/family (5), and real-world travelers (2).
 Testing revealed three critical insights that drove product improvements, resulting in a more intuitive, culturally-sensitive application.

+> **Judges’ Note:** user feedback and iteration is worth **15 points** in the preliminary round.
+The following document enumerates at least three key insights, concrete improvements, and quantitative satisfaction metrics requested by the rubric.

 ---

 ## 👥 **User Testing Overview**